FAQ and Support for ezaudit

 What kind of reports can I get?

 Reports are all point-and-click and you can get them intuitively from almost everywhere in the program depending on what data you are exploring.
-You can also export all PC summary and basic audit data to a single HTML master report that you can easily share on your intranet in a couple of clicks.

 Can I set what to audit and when?
 What sort of control do I have over the process?